 The Governor’s Dairy at Parramatta Park, the earliest surviving workers’ cottage in Australia (circa 1795)

-The Bella Vista Farm established in the late 1700’s was the first home to Merino sheep in Australia with the original homestead’s Ironbark timber flooring and ironbark cobbled floor in the stables.
+The Bella Vista Farm established in the early 1800’s was the first home to Merino sheep in Australia (by the Macarthur family) with the original homestead’s Ironbark timber flooring and ironbark cobbled floor in the stables

 Contact AusTimber now to see how we can provide authentic components to match your project’s original specification.